 Vanier College will consider students for admission who have completed a portion of their high school education in Quebec (sec 4 and sec 5).
-Rare exceptions are made for certain individuals (e.g. refugees, children of diplomats).
+As of Winter 2025, international applicants with no status in Canada (applying from abroad) are no longer eligible for admission.

-International students must apply online through the SRAM application system.
-SRAM is an external service that manages applications for Vanier, and many other cegeps in Quebec.
+International students with a valid status in Canada must apply online through the SRAM application system as a "regular" applicant.
+SRAM is an external service that manages applications for Vanier, and many other CEGEPs in Quebec.
+For admission deadlines by semester, see this page.

 International academic documents are evaluated by SRAM (the external service managing applications).